-Uttapam is a dish very similar to the dosa, and is a specialty of Tamil Nadu food.
+Uttapam is a dish very similar to the dosa and is a speciality of Tamil Nadu food.
 It is made by grinding the Urad Dal and rice powder together.
 It is then allowed to ferment for a few hours and then slow fried over very minimal oil over a skillet.
-Uttapam is flat and crispy at the sides just like a dosa but soft and doughy in the middle like an Idli.
-The uttapam is then given a little topping of tomatoes, onions, capsicum etc. It tastes delicious with either coconut chutney or Sambar, however I would recommend the coconut chutney.
+Uttapam is flat and crispy at the sides just like dosa but soft and doughy in the middle like an Idli.
+The uttapam is then given a little topping of tomatoes, onions, capsicum etc. It tastes delicious with either coconut chutney or Sambar, however, I would recommend the coconut chutney.
 You can also try it with the spicy tomato and chilli chutney which tastes quite heavenly.

 2. Banana BondaTamil Nadu food surprises!

 Rasam is my personal favourite!
-Tamarind forms the base of this soup like dish, and added to it are tomatoes, pepper and cumin seed.
+Tamarind forms the base of this soup-like dish, and added to it are tomatoes, pepper and cumin seed.
 The rasam is almost a pre-meal appetizer, which is light and doesn't fill you up too much before a meal.
 The rasam is a famous dish that is poured over the rice like a normal curry.
-Though it is almost colorless, it has a burst of flavour.
+Though it is almost colourless, it has a burst of flavour.
 You can also drink it as you would a soup.
-It is good for sore throat too.
+It is good for a sore throat too.

 4. DosaThe Poster boy of Tamil Nadu Food